-The Hub provides support and advice for people who have autism.
-The aim is to help you to develop a greater understanding of your condition, provide you information to find strategies that best support you as an individual and for you to be aware of the different support that might be available to you.
+The Hub provides support and advice for autistic people 14 years and older.
+The aim is to help you to develop a greater understanding of your condition, provide you with information to find strategies that best support you as an individual and for you to be aware of the different support that might be available to you.

-We aim to empower people with autism to find useful information, guidance and services that will benefit and support them most effectively as an individual.
+We aim to empower people to find useful information, guidance and services that will benefit and support them most effectively as an individual.

 What information does the hub provide for parents/carers?

 The hub links to a number of different resources for parents and carers, including:

 - Diagnosis support – Information and resources about going through an autism diagnosis and how the assessment works.

 - Education – Links to resources aimed at helping dependents through school, college and University.

 - Helplines, support services and forums – a directory of helplines, forums and advice pages for help from others with a similar concern, professional advice and emergency support in a crisis.